Redundant Array Computation Elimination: Introduction

 This paper proposes RACE, a novel redundancy elimination method for array computations across loop iterations.
-Unlike previous work, which often utilizes data dependency analysis to explore the redundancy, RACE distinguishes the principles between the data dependency for loop transformation and the data reuse for redundancy detection.
-Then it utilizes a novel two-level scheme to identify the array references reuse and the expression computation redundancy.
-The redundancy can be easily discovered by grouping the expressions with the same identification value.
+Unlike previous work, which often utilizes data dependence analysis to explore the redundancy, RACE distinguishes between the principles of data dependence for loop transformation and data reuse for redundancy detection.
+Then it utilizes a novel two-level scheme to identify the array reference reuse and the expression computation redundancy.
+Redundancies can be easily discovered by grouping the expressions with the same identification value.

 RACE traverses the expression trees in loop nests to detect redundancies hierarchically.
-Previous work usually requires all pair comparisons between expressions and incurs the $O(n^2)$ complexity for $n$ expressions.
+Previous work usually requires pairwise comparisons between expressions, resulting in $O(n^2)$ time complexity for $n$ expressions.
 However, RACE can complete the detection on the expression trees in linear time based on the two-level identification scheme.
 It generates efficient redundancy-eliminated codes with optimized auxiliary arrays that store redundant computing results.
 The code preserves the original order in the expression evaluation by only considering redundancies between binary operations, i.e. binary expression trees.
 Thus the result consistency is guaranteed.

-Furthermore, RACE supports the expression reassociation with various aggressive strategies to improve the opportunity for redundancy.
-This is equivalent to detecting redundancies on n-ary expression trees, where the computation order can be reorganized.
+Furthermore, RACE supports expression reassociation (rearranging operands to expose more opportunities for redundancy elimination) with various aggressive strategies \wzx{to enhance redundancy detection.} This is equivalent to detecting redundancies on n-ary expression trees, where the computation order can be reorganized.
 This paper makes the following contributions:

 \begin{itemize} \item A novel two-level scheme to identify the array references reuse and the expressions computation redundancy.